-I'm Dianne, and welcome to my blog!
-I'm a wedding pho-tographer based in Southwestern Ontario, and I just love meeting people in every stage of life.
-I have to admit that love stories are my favourite!
-I'd love it if you'd grab a great glass of wine, snuggle up on the couch, and browse through everything that I've been up to lately.
+We're Dianne and Bertus.
+Welcome to our blog!
+We're a wedding photography team based in Southwestern Ontario, and we love meeting people in every stage of life.
+We have to admit that love stories are our favourite.
+If they have a little mystery with it, even better!
+We'd love it if you'd grab a great glass of wine (Malbec, just like us?), snuggle up on the couch, and browse through everything that we've been up to lately.
 Go see what there is to know about this amazing DVI community.
-If you want to learn more about me and my story...
+If you want to learn more about us and our story...

 In the midst of family session season, I decided that my family session blog post deserved an upgrade.
 That is why I’ve decided to revamp and reshare my top ten tips for your family session.
 I can’t wait to see what new families I will meet in the years to come.
 If the last few are anything to go by, it’s going to be so rewarding to serve you and your family.
 I’ve been really focusing on how to make your experience before, during, and after your family session be relaxed.
 I want you to look back at your session with happiness and gratefulness so that you will not dread doing that again.